-This is the third article in a four-part series about finding an assisted living facility for 82-year-old Sally to live in.
-Please read the background info here, and about our visit to Assisted Living Facility “A” here.
-Her story continues below . . .
+This is the third article in a four-part series about finding an assisted living facility for 82-year-old Sally.
+Please click here for Part 1 with some background info.
+And click here for Part 2 about our visit to Assisted Living Community “A.” Her story continues below . . . .

-Sally and I were running nearly two hours late for our scheduled tour of Assisted Living Facility “B,” but I called ahead twice to let the staff know we were behind schedule but still coming there.
+Sally and I were running nearly two hours late for our scheduled tour of Assisted Living Facility “B,” but I called ahead twice to let the staff know we were behind schedule but still coming to tour that day.
 Facility “B” is owned by the same parent company as “A,” but as we approached in my car there were a few differences evident.
 While they are situated only about 20 minutes apart in Los Angeles County, the neighborhood around “B” has more of a “city” feel to it.
-The building is larger, high-rise in style, and located on a busier street than Facility “A.” However, this neighborhood was where Sally had lived for many years, so she is familiar and comfortable with it.
+The building is a large high-rise and located on a busier street than Facility “A.” However, this is a neighborhood where Sally had lived for many years, so she was familiar and comfortable with it.
 And she has friends who live close by.

 It was obvious that this facility was in the midst of a major remodeling and redecorating project, which the Marketing Director didn’t mention on the phone.
 There were half-painted hallways, half-carpeted floors and half-finished rooms throughout the building.
 It surprised me that no one prepared us for this “construction-zone” appearance.
 Jill told us it would be completed in about six weeks.

 Facility “B” is home to 100 senior citizens (compared with 70 residents at Facility “A”) so it wasn’t just our impression of it being a larger building from the exterior, it actually is a larger community of people.
 The Activities Director took us up to the second floor where the dining room is located, and we saw a large, concrete patio outdoors where residents may eat in nice weather.
 They had held a luau on the patio the evening before, and the pretty, tropical decorations were still up.